vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 efforts of the British Congress Committee were also unavailing.

-Mr. Tilak did his best to " educate the British Demo- cracy " by means of speeches and writings.
+Mr. Tilak did his best to " educate the British Demo###cracy " by means of speeches and writings.
 Mr. Tilak's ^ortcomings as a speaker have been noticed by many unsympathetic critics.
-It is worth remembering there- fore, that many of his speeches were greatly appreci- ated by the British audiences.
+It is worth remembering there###fore, that many of his speeches were greatly appreci###ated by the British audiences.
 Mr. Tilak never appealed

 266 LOKAMANYA TILAK

 to passions, but always to reason.
 The average English man is a hard-headed man.
-Appeal to his common- sense and he is won over ; and Mr. Tilak's appeals were always directed to his head.
-It is not, therefore, sur- prising that Mr. Tilak's speeches created a favourable impression on those who heard him.
+Appeal to his common###sense and he is won over ; and Mr. Tilak's appeals were always directed to his head.
+It is not, therefore, sur###prising that Mr. Tilak's speeches created a favourable impression on those who heard him.

 Mr. Saint Nihal Singh thus describes a speech by Mr.